 Unlike other key-value stores, Ignite determines data locality using a pluggable hashing algorithm.
 Every client can determine which node a key belongs to by plugging it into a hashing function, without a need for any special mapping servers or name nodes.

 Ignite data grid supports local, replicated, and partitioned data sets and allows to freely cross query between these data sets using standard SQL syntax.
-Ignite supports standard SQL for querying in-memory data including support for distributed SQL joins.
+Ignite supports standard SQL for querying data including support for distributed SQL joins.

 Ignite data grid is lightning fast and is one of the fastest implementations of transactional or atomic data in a cluster today.